IBM/universal-connectors/docs/Guardium Data Protection/readme.md

 3. The connection initialization can take few minutes.
 To monitor the current status of connection and the latest traffic, click [here](/docs/Guardium%20Data%20Protection/monitoring_GDP.md).
 4. See our FAQs for Guardium Data Protection [here](/docs/Guardium%20Data%20Protection/faqs_troubleshooting_gdp.md).
-5. Read aboutour troubleshooting tool available for 12.0 and above [here](/docs/Guardium%20Data%20Protection/troubleshooting_tool.md).
+5. Read about our troubleshooting tool available for 12.0 and above [here](/docs/Guardium%20Data%20Protection/troubleshooting_tool.md).